Swimming Pool Fencing

 If you are not sure whether your swimming pool complies with the legislation, you should contact your local council to arrange an inspection or The Swimming Pool and Spa Association of NSW (SPASA) for more information.

-To find out what council area you are in, please visit The Division of Local Government.
+To find out what council area you are in or to access a list of authorised accredited pool certifiers, please visit The Division of Local Government.

 Pool Fencing Legislation